Lenten Resources

 so as to rise with Him anew in Easter glory!

-DAILY MASS – Monday through Friday at 8:30 AM in the Church (except April 17th and 18th),
+DAILY MASS – Monday through Friday at 8:30 AM in the Church (except April 2nd and 3rd), and Tuesday’s and Thursday at 5:15 PM in the Chapel.

-STATIONS OF THE CROSS – Friday afternoons at 4:00 PM – Chapel (except Good Friday).
+STATIONS OF THE CROSS – Friday afternoons at 4:00 PM – Chapel (except April 3rd, Good Friday).

-CONTEMPORARY STATIONS OF THE CROSS – Tuesday of Holy Week April 15th at 7:00 PM in the church Presented by the ECHO Community and members of our Youth Ministry.
+CONTEMPORARY STATIONS OF THE CROSS – Tuesday of Holy Week March 31st at 7:00 PM in the church Presented by the ECHO Community and members of our Youth Ministry.
 Please join us for this moving presentation

-EUCHARISTIC ADORATION – Every Friday during Lent in the chapel after Morning Mass until Stations of the Cross and Benediction. (except Good Friday)
+EUCHARISTIC ADORATION – Every Friday during Lent in the chapel after Morning Mass until Stations of the Cross and Benediction. (except April 3rd, Good Friday)

 SACRAMENT OF RECONCILIATION (Confessions)